SecureWorld conferences blend world-class keynotes, breakout sessions, small group discussions, and opportunities to earn CPE credits.

 Open Sessions

-9:00 am - 9:45 amLocation / Room: Keynote TheaterAI is not slowing down.
-Code is being written by it.
-Agents are showing up in tools your team didn’t approve.
-Whatever hesitation exists in the boardroom about cost or risk, the train is still moving—fast, and in directions that aren’t always visible until they’ve already arrived.
+9:00 am - 9:45 amLocation / Room: Keynote TheaterAI isn’t slowing down.
+It’s writing code.
+Agents are showing up in tools your team never approved.
+Whatever hesitation exists in the boardroom about cost or risk, the train keeps moving—fast, and often in directions nobody sees until they’ve already arrived.
+The question isn’t whether AI keeps accelerating.
+It’s what we do while it does.

-This opening keynote brings together security leaders for a candid, unscripted conversation about the tensions nobody has fully resolved: Can you make the case that some jobs shouldn’t be replaced by AI and still stay competitive?
-What guardrails do we actually need as this moves faster than most companies can govern?
-And how do you enable people to use AI agents—web-based, local, or buried in third-party tools—without losing visibility into your own data?
+This keynote brings security leaders together for a candid, unscripted conversation about the tensions nobody has fully resolved: Can you argue some jobs shouldn’t be replaced by AI and still stay competitive?
+What guardrails do we actually need when adoption outpaces governance?
+How do you enable AI agents—web-based, local, or buried in third-party tools—without losing visibility into your own data?
+No hype, no vendor spin—just an honest look at a moment of real uncertainty, and the kind of peer conversation that sends everyone home with more clarity than they came in with.

 Open Sessions